 In the semester of the dissertation defense, students must register for AMST 800.
 They must also submit a petition and graduation fee to the Graduate Division several months prior to graduation.
 The Graduate Division requires submission of the completed dissertation well before the end of the semester.
 It is thus essential check the Graduate Division calendar and plan accordingly.

 During the two-hour defense with the dissertation committee, the student will make a brief statement about the dissertation.
 The committee members will then ask questions and make comments on the dissertation, and the student is expected to defend her work.
 A majority of the committee members, including the committee chair and the outside member, must vote “Pass” in order for the student to pass the defense.
-The student may be required to make further revisions based on the comments made during the defense before submitting the final dissertation to the Office of Graduate Education.
+The student may be required to make further revisions based on the comments made during the defense before submitting the final dissertation to the Graduate Division.
 The dissertation must conform to the Style and Policy Manual for Theses and Dissertations.